 The solrconfig.xml file is the configuration file with the most parameters affecting Solr itself.
-While configuring Solr, you'll work with solrconfig.xml often.
-The file comprises a series of XML statements that set configuration values for an individual collection.
+While configuring Solr, you'll work with solrconfig.xml often, either directly or via the Config API to create "Configuration Overlays" (configoverlay.json) to override the values in solrconfig.xml.